bitcoinvsalts/node-binance-trader/README.md

 **Never check in your `.env` file!**
 It contains your most private information.

+**This project can be used as a Docker container!** Use the `docker run` commands below, after building the container:
+`docker build -t node-binance-trader .`

 **To start the server** to save pair data, define strategies and emit trading signals:
 ```
 npm run start
+// or
+docker run --rm -it -v "$PWD/.env:/srv/app/.env" -p 4000:4000 node-binance-trader npm run start
 ```

 **To start the auto trader** to monitor strategies and signals received from the server or the NBT Hub: